fluree/docs.flur.ee/content/db_schema.md

 ---|---
 `string` | Unicode string (`_type/string`)
 `ref` | Reference (join) to another stream (`_type/ref`) `tag` | A special tag attribute.
 Tags are auto-generated, and create auto-resolving referred entities.
 Ideal for use as enum values.
-Also they allows you to find all entities that use a specific tag.  (`_type/tag`)
+Also they allow you to find all entities that use a specific tag.  (`_type/tag`)
 `int` | 32 bit signed integer (`_type/int`)
 `long` | 64 bit signed integer (`_type/long`)
 `bigint` | Arbitrary sized integer (more than 64 bits) (`_type/bigint`)